okoshi-f/gnccr/README.md

-# GitHub Nice Code Collector
+# GNCCR is GitHub Nice Code Collection and Reporter

 On GitHub, collect and document the code that the reviewers wrote as nice.